Waneek Horn-Miller: Personal life

-Born in Montreal, Quebec, Horn-Miller is the daughter of former model and First Nations activist Kahn-Tineta Horn and George Miller (Mohawk educator and academic), and the half-sister of actress Kaniehtiio Horn.
+Born in Montreal, Quebec, Horn-Miller is the daughter of former model and First Nations activist Kahentinetha (Kahn-Tineta Horn) and George Miller (Mohawk educator and academic), and the half-sister of actress Kaniehtiio Horn.

 She was present at the Oka Crisis as a 14-year-old; Horn-Miller spent weeks in the occupiers' encampment while her mother served as a negotiator.
 "My mother, Kahentinetha Horn is a native activist, old-school from the '60s.
 She was there and me and my little sister ended up following her there," Horn-Miller told a Canadian interviewer on the 25th anniversary of the incident.

 After 78 days of the standoff, most of the protesters dismantled their barricades; the last occupied site was the Kanesatake treatment center, a tribal center for treating drug and alcohol addiction that had been built three years earlier.
 The women leaders in the center decided to end their protest.
 As some fifty adults and children marched out together, an altercation erupted between Mohawk warriors and soldiers.
 Horn-Miller, who was leading her four-year-old sister Kaniehtiio to safety, found herself face-to-face with a soldier who had, weeks earlier, refused to allow her to bring her schoolbooks into the encampment.
 "I pointed at him and said 'I know you…' " she recalled.
 "As I pointed at him I pulled my little sister behind my back and right at that point I got hit in the chest... and I fell forward and then someone kicked my feet out from underneath me and I landed on my back and my little sister fell on top of me."
-The soldier had stabbed her in the chest with a bayonet. he and the other protesters were held in custody for 22 hours more, before she was given full medical attention.
+The soldier had stabbed her in the chest with a bayonet.
+She and the other protesters were held in custody for another 22 hours before she was given full medical attention.
 She recalled that a doctor treating her told her that had the bayonet "been a centimetre either way it would have gone right into your heart and you would have died."

 During her 2000 Olympic campaign Horn-Miller appeared nude, except for a water polo ball and a feather, on the cover of Time magazine.

 In 2014, Horn-Miller was one of seven people suing the Kahnawake Mohawk Council over the "marry out, stay out" policy, which prevents Mohawks who marry non-Mohawks from staying in the territory.

 In February 2017, Horn-Miller was announced as the director of community engagement for the National Inquiry into Missing and Murdered Indigenous Women and Girls.
 Horn-Miller stepped down from the inquiry in August.
 There was controversy surrounding the operations and a coalition of family members, activists and academics sent a letter to Prime Minister Justin Trudeau demanding the "deeply misguided" inquiry get a hard reset.